 Upington – Kgalagadi – Kgalagadi Lodge

-Our schedule inside the park will be discussed around the Dinner table.
+Tonight we will discuss our schedule inside the park.
 A final chance to charge all cameras and prepare for our Kalahari safari the following days.

 Kgalagadi Transfrontier Park